darasiemi/data_engineering_credit_fraud_project/README.md

-# Financial Fraud Analysis using Synthetic data
+# Financial Fraud Analysis using Synthetic data via Data Engineering

 ## Overview
 In this project, I demonstrate the end-to-end data engineering pipeline, showcasing each stage from data ingestion to final analysis.
 The pipeline encompasses various technologies and tools to achieve seamless data processing and analysis.
 This project is a capstone for the fulfilment of the [data engineering zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp.git).
 This is my first data engineering project and I am happy to pick up these tools.